helxplatform/helx-ui/README.md

 For UNC/Onyen SAML login, you'll need to send in a ticket to ITS requesting for them to register a SAML entity for you.
 You can register a ticket [here](https://help.unc.edu/sp) by clicking Report an Issue.

+#### Fail on Vulnerability Detection

+During PR's several vulnerability scanners are run.
+If there are vulnerabilities detected, the pr checks will fail and a report will be sent to Github Security Dashboard for viewing.
+Please ensure the vulnerability is mitigated prior to continuing the merge to protected branches.